-Colibri Ecotourism Award - Planeta.com
+Colibri Ecotourism Award

 Jorge Chavez de la Peña (2004)

-The 2004 Colibri Ecotourism Award was presented to Jorge Chàvez de la Peña, who developed Mexico’s first ecotourism curriculum and university diploma program.
+The 2004 Colibri Ecotourism Award was presented to the late Jorge Chàvez de la Peña, who developed Mexico’s first ecotourism curriculum and university diploma program.

 Marlene Ehrenberg Enriquez (2002)